lukePeavey/SplitType/README.md

 **Responsive Text**

 When text is split into words and characters using relative position, the text will automatically reflow when the container is resized.
 However, when absolute position is enabled, or text is split into lines, text will need to re-split after the container is resized.
-This can be accomplished using event listener or `ResizeObserver`, and calling the `split` method once the window or container element has been resized.
+This can be accomplished using an event listener or `ResizeObserver`, and calling the `split` method once the window or container element has been resized.

-For a complete example, see `__stories__/components/Example.svelte`
+For a complete example, see [`__stories__/components/Example.svelte`](https://github.com/lukePeavey/SplitType/blob/master/__stories__/components/Example.svelte)

 ```js
 const text = new SplitType('#target')